jenansaadatmand/Cheat-Sheets/README.md

 # Cheat-Sheets
-A curated collection of programming languages cheat sheets
+In this repository, you will find a useful curated collection of programming language cheat sheets from various online sources.
+Hope it will be helpful for you.